slonigiraf/recommendation-letter-example-ui/README.md

 <table><tbody><tr><td><img alt="10 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/10.png?raw=true" width="500"></tr></td></tbody></table>

-- Have a look at account balances: the referee (ALICE), the worker (BOB) and the employer (BOB_STASH) all have the same balance of 1.1529 MUnit
+- Have a look at account balances: the referee (ALICE) and the employer (BOB_STASH) all have the same balance of 1.1529 MUnit

 <table><tbody><tr><td><img alt="11 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/11.png?raw=true" width="500"></tr></td></tbody></table>

-- If the employer thinks that the recommendation was fake and wants to get a reimburcement from the referee than he taps on the letter and than pushes "Get a reimbursement" button
+- If the employer thinks that the recommendation was fake and wants to get a reimbursement from the referee then he taps on the letter and then pushes "Get a reimbursement" button

 <table><tbody><tr><td><img alt="12-1 step" src="https://github.com/slonigiraf/recommendation-letter-example-ui/blob/main/ui-examples/12-1.png?raw=true" width="500"></tr></td></tbody></table>